matt-ernst/xmSync/README.md

 # Description
-### As a seemless background process, xmReader polls the xmPlaylist API to find what your favorite stations are listening to, adding the current playing song to your Spotify queue, allowing semi-synchronized SiriusXM streaming.
+### As a seemless background process, xmReader polls the xmPlaylist API to find what your favorite SiriusXM stations are listening to, adding the current playing song to your Spotify queue, allowing semi-synchronized SiriusXM streaming.

 # Pre-Requisites
 * A Spotify account (Free or Premium)